Creating a DaemonSet

 • Custom policies: Affinity and anti-affinity policies can be customized as needed.
 For details, see Scheduling Policies (Affinity/Anti-affinity).

 • Labels and Annotations: Add labels or annotations for pods using key-value pairs.
 After entering the key and value, click Confirm.
-For details about how to use and configure labels and annotations, see Labels and Annotations.
+For details about how to use and configure labels and annotations, see Configuring Labels and Annotations.

 • DNS: Configure a separate DNS policy for the workload.
 For details, see DNS Configuration.